bennett000/js-vida/README.md

 Vida is some JavaScript fun that's inspired by Conway's life.

+* "Zero Player" game
+* There is a small flat world
+* There are cells that reproduce

+Currently there is a three dimensional universe that consists of a small plane.

+So far there is one creature that inhabits the universe and that is the procomyte (PRoof Of Concept - myte).

+* Population cap 1000
+* Population seed 15
+* Turn interval: 250ms
+* Target lifespan: 50 turns
+* (one) breeds with > 0 hits per turn
+* Dies if y < -512 (falls off)
+* Dies if hits per turn > 2 (over population)
+* Dies if it's within 25% of its life span, and it fails a D2 (old age)
+* Roams in a random directions

+For more details just look in the code, (src/js/org-procomyte.js) there's not much to it.

+Obviously this is not currently usable by normal people.
+There is no build, and there are no controls.
+Being able to tweak the organism is going to be an upcoming feature.
+Tweaks meaning changing some of the numbers from the above list.

+Right now the procomytes can sometimes fail to start a colony, and die off quickly.
+Other times they reach a critical density and populate up to the  cap.
+Usually when the population cap is hit the procomyte colony slowly drifts off the edge of the map.

 ## Supported Platforms

 * The client _should_ run on any WebGL enabled browser